in-ventures/inventures-way/README.md

-**Inventures Software Development Way**
+#**Inventures Software Development Way**

 Here we define rules and aligments to collaborate and ensure we give our users high quality user experiences.

 This guideline is structured around 2 sections: set-up and ongoing, each divided in several chapters as follows:

-A.- Setup
+* Setup
-	A1.- Setting-up your machine
+	* Setting-up your machine
+	* Services accounts
-	A2.- Configuring Visual Studio Code
+	* Configuring Visual Studio Code
-	A3.- Services accounts
-	A4.- Git configuration
+	* Git configuration

-B.- Ongoing
+* Ongoing
-	B1.- Does and dont's when developing
+	* Does and dont's when developing
-	B2.- Team managment tools: Trello & Slack
+	* Team managment tools: Trello & Slack
-	B3.- Git flow practices
+	* Git flow practices

 ---

-## Edit a file
+## Setup

-You’ll start by editing this README file to learn how to edit a file in Bitbucket.

-1. Click **Source** on the left side.
-2. Click the README.md link from the list of files.
-3. Click the **Edit** button.
-4. Delete the following text: *Delete this line to make a change to the README from Bitbucket.*
-5. After making your change, click **Commit** and then **Commit** again in the dialog.
-The commit page will open and you’ll see the change you just made.
-6. Go back to the **Source** page.
+### Setting-up your machine

+At Inventures we use the software most recent versions **with long term support**.
+Align with the team on the specific tools and versions to be used, but most likely you will need to have:

+* git
+* node (do not use odd versions)
+* npm
+* yarn
+* nvm
+* mongoDB
+* postgreSQL
+* angular/cli

+### Services accounts

+You have to sign up with your inventures email to all the services that you will use. **You must "log in with Google" to keep our clients information safe**.
+The services might change over time and could be project specific, yet very likely you will need to sign up to

+* Bitbucket
+* Github
+* Trello
+* Slack
+* AWS
+* Google Cloud
+* Azure

 ---